 It was a top-secret mission of the U.S. Air Force.
 So secret that spouses of the fourteen crew members of the B-50 Superfortress Lucky Lady II were not told the true nature of the mission.
 Foreign governments also were kept in the dark even as the bomber crossed their air space on what the Air Force insisted was a routine “training mission.”
 The Star-Telegram later reported that the plane’s identification numbers were changed four times during the flight “to prevent the real nature of the mission from becoming known.”

 Newspapers and radio stations were especially kept in the dark.
-Star-Telegram publisher and Fort Worth head cheerleader Amon Carter, with his connections that reached to the Pentagon and the White House, may have known in advance.
-If he did, how he must have chafed at being sworn to secrecy.
+Star-Telegram publisher and Fort Worth head cheerleader Amon Carter, with his connections that reached to the Pentagon and the White House itself, may have known in advance about the flight.
+If he did know, how he must have chafed at being sworn to secrecy.

 On March 2, 1949 reporters from around the country were summoned to Carswell Air Force Base, told only that “something big—one of the biggest things that has ever happened in aviation history—was about to break.”

 That “something big” was revealed only after Lucky Lady II had passed El Paso, five hundred miles away from Carswell.
 But for Lucky Lady II five hundred miles away was practically back home again compared with where the plane had been:

 General Curtis LeMay, head of the Strategic Air Command, had assigned a pool of five B-50s to attempt the record-breaking flight: a primary bomber and four alternates.
 The primary bomber, Global Queen, had taken off on February 25 to circle the globe but was forced to land in the Azores because of an engine fire.

 Crew members were given three hours’ notice that they would be attempting the unprecedented flight.

 On February 26 the bomber took off from Carswell, passing the control tower at 12:21 p.m., and headed east toward the Atlantic Ocean.